whatifif/handgesture/README.md

 ## Controlling a Computer by Hand Gesture

-It would be nice to controll a computer by hand gesture and/or voice remotely.
+It would be nice to controll a computer by hand gesture and/or voice remotely without using a keyboard and a mouse.

 This can make people freed from the keyboard and mouse, solving the health problem caused by sitting steady for a long time.

-If applied for a game, this makes playersfeel more immersive by interacting with their body gesture.
+Additionally this makes game-players feel more immersive in a game by using their body for interaction.

-The interaction with hand gesture is necessary for VR/AR age.
+Currently VR (virtual reality) and AR (augmented reality) use a special controller to replace the keyboard and the mouse for performance reason.

+Ideally these controller will be replaced with hand gestures and voice commands.

+There have been many researches about this hand gesture recognition.
+What we are going to achieve is to cover all the keys on a keyboard with as many hand gestures as possible.

+## work flow

+1. defining as many hand gestures as possible to cover all the keys on a keyboard.

+2. creating many data sets accordingly.

+3. searching for a deep learning model which can track and recognise these hand gestures at real time.

+4. searching for a deep learning model which can track a hand to be used as replacement of a mouse at real time.

+5. creating some demos such as basic calculation or a game.

 ### Markdown